Pacific War: By Japan

 During the Pacific War, Japanese soldiers killed millions of non-combatants, including prisoners of war, from surrounding nations.
 At least 20 million Chinese died during the Second Sino-Japanese War.
 The Three Alls Policy was responsible for the deaths of more than 2.7 million Chinese civilians.

 The Nanjing Massacre is the most infamous example of Japanese atrocities against civilians during the war.
 According to the International Military Tribunal for the Far East, more than 200,000 Chinese civilians were killed, while the Nanjing War Crimes Tribunal concluded that over 300,000 died.
 The Manila massacre killed over 100,000 Filipino civilians.
-Japan also employed biological weapons.
+Japan also deployed biological weapons.

 According to the findings of the Tokyo Tribunal, the death rate of Western prisoners was 27%, seven times that of Western POWs under the Germans and Italians.
 Some of the more notorious instances of abuse of prisoners were the Bataan Death March and forced labor in the construction of the Burma–Thailand "Death Railway".
 Around 1,536 US civilians died in Japanese internment camps, compared to 883 in German internment camps.